Transaction Retry Architecture With Retry Coordinator

 Lazy Rebalance |

-The Master’s strategy of deferring token ring recalculation until the next scheduled publish cycle, rather than reacting immediately to Slave disconnections. |
+The Master’s strategy of deferring token ring recalculation until the next scheduled publish cycle, rather than reacting immediately to Retry-Coordinator-Slave disconnections. |